-Both the church and the former royal wardrobe and the church were both destroyed in the Great Fire of London in 1666, and, the location of the king’s store room is now only remembered in Wardrobe Place.
+Both the church and the former royal wardrobe were destroyed in the Great Fire of London in 1666, and, the location of the king’s store room is now only remembered in Wardrobe Place.

 After the Great Fire, Sir Christopher Wren restored 51 churches in the city.
 Saint Andrew-by-the-Wardrobe, which is among the simplest of his designs, was rebuilt in 1695.

 In the following century, the hymnwriter John Newton, author of Amazing Grace, had close links with Saint Andrew by the Wardrobe and its rector, William Romaine.